 Despite the beginning of this unwarranted criticism of his career and screen image, I want to underscore that 1967 was still a watershed year for Sidney.
 In addition to having three hit films, Sidney also broke two other barriers that year: he became the first African American to imprint his hand and footprints in the cement at Graumen’s Chinese Theater, and he became the first African American to form a major production company, E&R Productions.
 (The initials of his parents’ names, Evelyn and Reginald.
 What a sweet son!!!)

 Well, there you have it!
 My thoughts on To Sir, with Love, and some (I think!) fascinating history of that time in Sidney’s career.
 The more I find out about this amazing man, the more in awe of him I am.

 Have you seen To Sir, with Love?
 What do you think about this feel-good film?

-And don’t forget to check my site calendar for next week’s marathon of Sidney films.
+And don’t forget to check the TCM film schedule for next week’s marathon of Sidney films.
 It’s our last week featuring Sidney!
 Can you believe it?
 I have so enjoyed learning more about him and watching his films, I wish we had more time with Sidney as Star of the Month!